kuszturareka/HQ/README.md

 The website was viewed on a variety of devices such as Laptop, Huawei P30 Pro, Huawei P20 Pro and Samsung S9.

-A large amount of testing was done to ensure that all pages were linking correctly.
+A large amount of testing was done to ensure that the quiz was linking correctly.
+Part of this testing was done in Chrome Developer Tools, to ensure that the responsiveness was acting the way it should.
+I have also used the console to make sure that I do not get any internal errors for the deployed project (even though it was the case before).

 ### **Fixed Bugs**
  1. Footer not sticking to the bottom - fixed in CSS by using the "position : fixed" and "bottom : 0" elements.